 You can access SSRS data from Power BI apps for mobile devices

 Integration Services is a collection of programmable objects and zero-code graphical tools for migrating data.
 ETL operations can be performed on XML data files, flat files, and relational data sources.
 These services can be used for copying or downloading files, populating data warehouses, cleansing and mining data, and managing SQL Server objects and data.

 Master Data Services

 Master Data Services (MDS) is SQL Server's Master Data Management (MDM) platform that allows you to build a single, centralized view of enterprise data, synchronizing data sources to eliminate redundancies and versioning models to maintain consistency.
 An Excel add-in makes it easy to share the master data set throughout an organization.

 In-Database Machine Learning Services

-Machine Learning Services allows you to execute Python and R scripts with relational data sources from within your enterprise.
+Machine Learning Services allows you to execute Python and R scripts with relational data sources without moving data outside SQL Server or across the network.
 The Microsoft Python and R packages can be used for predictive analytics and machine learning.

 Standalone Machine Learning Server

 The Standalone Machine Learning Server allows you to build distributed, scalable machine learning solutions on multiple platforms and use multiple enterprise data sources, including Linux and Hadoop.
 Because the Standalone Machine Learning Server is independent of SQL Server, you configure, protect, and access the R and Python environment via the OS and tools available on your standalone server.
 To use SQL Server data, you can create data source objects and connections.